Ericrulec/Cisco-to-PaloAlto-Migration/README.md

 ## Get the data

 Before running the scripts you need an API user from Cisco FMC with GET privileges.
-When ready run `get_objects.py` and `get_policy.py` as standalone scripts to retrieve the data.
+When ready run `Get_objects.py` and `Get_policy.py` as standalone scripts to retrieve the data.
 The scripts will prompt you for the _username_ and _password_ to the specified Cisco FMC.

 - Create API user
-- Run `get_objects` and `get_policy` separately.
+- Run `Get_objects` and `Get_policy` separately.
 And use the credentials from above when prompted.

 The data will be saved as a selection of the most important data in JSON format inside the `./data` folder.